gravityblast/web-app-theme/README.md

 If you need a layout for login and signup pages, you can use the `--type` option with `sign` as value. Ìf not specified, the default value is `administration`

     rails g web_app_theme:theme sign --layout-type=sign

+### Assets Generator

+Used to copy a theme of your choice from the gem to your application, without parameters it will copy the 'default' theme

+  rails g web_app_theme:assets --theme=red

+This will copy the theme files on your app/assets/stylesheets/web-app-theme path.
+Also this will copy theme's images to app/assets/images/web-app-theme path

 ### Themed Generator